 We share our environment with deer and song birds, wild geese and turkeys, groundhogs and mice, fireflies and starry nights, coyotes and insects, ticks and mosquito-eating bats, poison ivy and flowering plants, honeybees and ants.

 For those attuned to sound, our mornings are filled with birdsong.
 Occasionally there is the thunder and crash of a sudden rainstorm, the half-mile distant rumble and horn-blow of a freight train, the hum of an augur as it fills or empties our grain bins.
 Once in a while, a car drives by, but our road is a T-intersection at both ends so there’s very little traffic.

 Taleamor Park provides the opportunity to slow down and to escape crowded, noisy city streets.
 There are are no stores, coffee shops, or other urban amenities within walking distance.
-However, if you are expecting a sterile, hermetically-sealed resort spa located in but isolated from the farmland the surrounds it, Taleamor Park may not be the place for you.
+However, if you are expecting a sterile, hermetically-sealed resort spa located in but isolated from the farmland that surrounds it, Taleamor Park may not be the place for you.

 There are two bedrooms, a full bath, a kitchen, and a common room on each of the two floors.
 The bright, spacious, and air-conditioned library on the first floor is stocked with an eclectic selection of books, DVDs, and audio CDs.